Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Therapeutic: An anti-FXa level of 0.50 to 1.0 units/mL in a sample taken 4 hrs following a subcutaneous injection.
 (In general, peak anti-FXa levels occur 2 to 6 hrs following a subcutaneous LMWH injection).

 Prophylactic: An anti-FXa level of 0.1-0.3 units/ml in a sample taken 4 hrs following a subcutaneous injection.
 This however should not be measured routinely.
-In clinical conditions or patients where prophylactic efficacy of LMWH is questioned, it is advised to seek advice from a haematologist with experience in coagulation.
+In clinical conditions or patients where prophylactic efficacy of LMWH is questioned such as patients with liver or renal impairment, it is advised to seek advice from a haematologist with experience in coagulation.

 Treatment of LMWH-induced bleeding